 On the other side, with centralized approaches, schedulingbased MAC can allocate the resource in a more efficient way.
 This approach can find the optimal solution with knowledge of the topology and traffic when the network is not large.
 However, for large-scale networks, this approach becomes infeasible due to the NP-hardness and the difficulty of information collection.
 Therefore, the distributed scheduling approaches are proposed to address this dilemma, [8], [9].
 These two approaches give us the insight of how good performance the networks can achieve.
 However, they always require a perfect scheduling, a MAC with no collision and no hidden/exposed terminals, which is almost impossible in multi-hop wireless networks.
 Previous distributed scheduling schemes also ignore the multi-hop nature of flows in multi-hop networks, which causes a lot of wastage in spectrum allocation.
+Moreover, within a neighborhood range, different neighbors can sense different condition of channels, resulting in potential conflicts of distributed scheduling, which is difficult to solve in distributed scheduling schemes.

-In this paper, we propose a new MAC with a different spectrum allocation mechanism based on IEEE802.11.
+In this paper, we propose a new MAC with a different

+spectrum allocation mechanism based on IEEE802.11.
 Similar to previous distributed approaches, the efficient spectrum usage of this scheme comes from the collection of neighbors' traffic information.
 Different from previous works, our scheme collects traffic dependency information from neighbors as well.
+By addressing "asymmetric neighborhood" and "traffic dependency" issues, this paper gives a comprehensive way to improve the throughput performance in multi-hop wireless networks.
+Upon the observation of efficiency of spectrum allocation, a new metric called "Allocation Inefficiency Ratio (AIR)" is introduced for better evaluating the proposed scheme.

 The rest of this paper is organized as follows.
 Section II introduces the related works.
-Section III describes the proposed schemes.
-Section IV provides the evaluation study for our scheme.
-Finally, conclusion is drawn in Section V.
+Section III discusses the spectrum usage issues in multi-hop wireless networks.
+Section IV describes the proposed schemes.
+Section V provides the evaluation study for our scheme.
+Finally, conclusion is drawn in Section VI.